Ashley D. Sweet

 Counselling & Consulting, Leadership, Workshops & Retreats

-For more than ten years, I have worked to provide knowledge, strength, and empowerment to womxn through feminist activism and counseling.
+For more than ten years, I have worked to provide sex-positive education and empowerment to womxn through feminist activism and counseling.

 In addition to being a Founding Member of of the nonprofit St. Pete Women's Collective, I specialize in counseling, consulting, workshops, retreats, and leadership.